Artist Grants

 “Susan was really helpful in showing me what I do and don’t need in the present moment in order to grow as an artist and business woman.”

-The Cultural Alliance Announces Creative Sector Flex Fund Recipients York, PA - The Cultural Alliance of York County is pleased to announce the recipients of the brand new Creative Sector Flex Fund grant in York, Adams, Franklin and Fulton Counties.
-In partnership...
+Cultural Alliance Announces 2025 Impact and Pathway to Mission Grant Recipients York, PA – The Cultural Alliance of York County is pleased to announce the recipients of the 2025 Impact Operational Support Grants, a one-time operational funding grant open for...